 Automatic enrolments into KiwiSaver

-New employees aged over 18 and under 65 who are not already in KiwiSaver must be automatically enrolled by you.
+New employees aged over 18 and under 65 who are not already KiwiSaver members must be automatically enrolled by you.

 Employees who opt into KiwiSaver

-There are some employees who do not have to be automatically enrol into KiwiSaver through you.
+There are some employees who you do not have to be automatically enrol into KiwiSaver.
 If they’re eligible, they choose to opt in.
 These are:

 - existing employees

 - new employees you cannot automatically enrol because of the type of employee they are, such as casual or temporary employees.

 If your new employee is already a KiwiSaver member, ask them to fill in a KiwiSaver deduction form - KS2.